Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel 2024 Excel 2024 for Mac Excel 2021 Excel 2021 for Mac Excel 2019 Excel 2016

 Cell B6 shows the AutoSum Sum formula: =SUM(B2:B5)

-The AutoSum Wizard has automatically detected cells B2:B5 as the range to be summed.
+In this example, the AutoSum Wizard has automatically detected cells B2:B5 as the range to be summed.
 All you need to do is press Enter to confirm it.
-If you need add/exclude more cells, you can hold the Shift Key > Arrow key of your choice until your selection matches what you want, and press Enter when you're done.
+To add or exclude cells, you can hold the appropriate Shift > Arrow key until your selection matches what you want.
+Then press Enter.

-Intellisense function guide: the SUM(number1,[number2], …) floating tag beneath the function is its Intellisense guide.
-If you click the SUM or function name, it will turn into a blue hyperlink, which will take you to the Help topic for that function.
+Intellisense function guide In the image, note the SUM(number1,[number2], …) floating tag beneath the function.
+This is its Intellisense guide.
+If you click the SUM or function name, it will turn into a blue hyperlink that can take you to the Help topic for this function.
 If you click the individual function elements, their representative pieces in the formula will be highlighted.
 In this case only B2:B5 would be highlighted since there is only one number reference in this formula.
 The Intellisense tag will appear for any function.

 AutoSum horizontally